jryans/gecko-dev/devtools/docs/backend/site-isolation.md

    - runFilter: process => process.type == <parent>
    - a tool should have to explicitly register interest in other processes before actors will start running in it.
-   - Want to control this at runtime, e.g. chrome-only console vs. with content too.
+   - Browser Console wants to connect to main and content processes vs. Console wants the content process for the context
+     - Chrome vs Content filtering is separate; about privs, not processes.
 - Is there a generic way to keep actors filter to one tab, rather than each content type making up their own plan?
 - We want to observe network requests in the parent / SW processes where they